openxc/openxc-vehicle-simulator/README.md

 It is modular, allowing for different vehicles, but for the current version, accuracy is not be a priority.
-The point is not to create data from a specific model and year, but rather to create plausible data from a hypothetical car that can be used jfor debugging and demonstrations.
+The point is not to create data from a specific model and year, but rather to create plausible data from a hypothetical car that can be used for debugging and demonstrations.

 The user interface is not a driving simulator, merely a list of controls.
 Controls include sliders for pedals and the steering wheel, various radio